Faculty and Staff

 View Bio

-Mrs. Frederick holds a bachelor of arts in elementary education from Northwest Nazarene University, complemented by a special education endorsement, showcasing her genuine passion for supporting student needs.
+Mrs. Frederick holds a bachelor of arts in elementary education from Northwest Nazarene University, complemented by a special education endorsement, showcasing her genuine passion for supporting student and faculty needs.

-With a fulfilling career spanning over a decade, Mrs. Frederick embarked on her professional journey as a 3rd-grade teacher, accumulating seven years of enriching classroom experience.
+With a fulfilling career spanning close to two decades, Mrs. Frederick embarked on her professional journey as a 3rd-grade teacher, accumulating seven years of enriching classroom experience.
 She then transitioned to the role of title 1 teacher, offering personalized support to students in grades K-5.
 Mrs. Frederick's commitment to early childhood learning led her to become a kindergarten teacher at a dual-language school, instructing students in both English and Spanish.
 In 2019, Mrs. Frederick joined the founding team as a kindergarten teacher at Treasure Valley Classical Academy, a sister school of Idaho Novus Classical Academy.
 Since 2021, she has served as the student services director, leveraging her experience to foster a supportive educational environment for all students.

-Mrs. Frederick looks forward to sharing her knowledge, passion, and insights into the Literacy Essentials curriculum and American classical education with another startup school.
+Mrs. Frederick has shared her knowledge, passion, and insights into the Literacy Essentials curriculum and American classical education as the founding Literacy Coordinator and has recently been accepted into Hillsdale College's Master of Classical Education Leadership Program.

 Beyond her professional pursuits, Mrs. Frederick resides on a small farm with her husband and two children, finding joy in creative outlets and outdoor activities.